Home

 >

-There are few things more vital to safe driving, especially in winter than headlights.
-Even before dark, they improve your car's visibility massively, reducing accidents with both other vehicles and pedestrians.
+Few things are more vital to safe driving, especially in winter, than headlights.
+Even before dark, they improve your car's visibility massively, reducing accidents with other vehicles and pedestrians.

 How long do headlights last?